hendrauzia/padrino-rest-api/README.md

 ## Company

 There are several api that you can use to manipulate the company data, following are the api that you can use.
+All api include side-load data to reduce application requests.

 ### Retrieve all companies